aws-samples/amazon-efs-workshop/scenarios/docker/README.md

 Container Service (ECS).
 The instances will run inside a VPC that has subnets that span two Availability Zones.

-**Disclaimer:** To make the lab easier, we use permissive security policies, which should not be used in any real environment.
+**Disclaimer:** To make the lab easier, it uses permissive security policies, which should not be used in any real environment.
 Additionally, we've narrowed the configuration options (such as the range of available EC2 instances), to cost optimize the lab.